ajoposor/aoPlotlyAddOn/README.md

  #### Example

 Data example with three traces displayed and one used to make calculations as deflactor.
-One of the traces has values defines, the others will be feed using the function and the dataSources parameters.
+One of the traces has values defined, the others will be fed using the function and the dataSources parameters.

  in your javascript:
  ```javascript